alpaka-group/alpaka/doc/Rationale.md

 This is required because in the case of CUDA copying objects (kernels inheriting from the accelerator) with virtual functions into device memory is not viable because of possibly incompatible object layout (std::is_trivially_copyable).
 To deliver a common accelerator interface static polymorphism is used instead.

-The accelerator interface IAcc hides all implementation details of the underlying accelerator base class by inheriting from it protected.
+The accelerator interface IAcc hides all implementation details of the underlying accelerator base class by protected inheritance.
-Private inheritance is not possible, because the `KernelExecutor` implementation for a special accelerator sometimes needs access to the accelerator itself in `KernelExecutor<UserKernel<IAcc<Acc>>>`.
+Private inheritance is not possible, because the `KernelExecutor` implementation for a special accelerator sometimes needs access to the accelerator itself in `KernelExecutor<IAcc<Acc>>`.
-This is also the reason, the kernel itself has to inherit at least protected from the accelerator.
-The usage of the CRTP like `AccCuda : IAcc<AccCuda>` would not allow this hiding.

 TODO: Add note about ALPAKA_FCT_HOST_ACC!